WICG/webcomponents/proposals/Template-Instantiation.md

 In fact, since the same template syntax extensions (e.g., Handlebars template) tend to be used multiple times in the same document or in a given shadow tree of a component, it would be ideal if there were a mechanism to declare a **template type** once, and use it multiple times in a given document or a shadow tree.
 We don't want the template to directly specify a JS function because that would require polluting the global scope, and having an explicit template type registration opens a way in the future to scope template types registered per shadow tree.
 So we propose an addition of template type registry to document (and possibly shadow root).

 Each template type is associated with a **template process callback** (`TemplateProcessCallback`).
-A template process callback is invoked inside each call to `createInstance` of `HTMLTemplate`, and takes there arguments: the newly created template instance, a sequence of template parts, and the state object passed into `createInstance`.
+A template process callback is invoked inside each call to `createInstance` of `HTMLTemplate`, and takes three arguments: the newly created template instance, a sequence of template parts, and the state object passed into `createInstance`.

 Each template part represents an occurrence of a mustache syntax in the template.
 When a mustache syntax appears as a text node, `NodeTemplatePart` is instantiated.
 If it appears within an attribute, `AttributeTemplatePart` is instantiated.
 Each template instance is associated with a template process callback used to create the instance.
 All subsequent calls to `update` invoke the same template process callback.
 Each template type is optionally associated with an **template create callback** (`TemplateProcessCallback`), which gets invoked when a template instance is initially constructed.